Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ```

 ## Creating the models
 Once we knew the value of our baseline, we continue on to create our models.
-The models used to start our classification during this project were `Logistic Regression`, `K-Nearest Neighbors`, `Decision Tree` and `Random Forest`, when it comes for the text analysis, we did not use any sort of data cleaning or tokenization for the models created, we simply used the `TF-IDF Vectorizer`.
-After doing this base work to have a better understanding of our data, we chose to use `Neural Networks` as our extra technique for classification and with it we also applied various techniques of text analysis in order to try to improve our results.
+The models used to start our classification during this project were `Logistic Regression`, `K-Nearest Neighbors`, `Decision Tree` and `Random Forest`, when it comes for the text analysis, we did not use any sort of data cleaning or tokenization for the firsts models created, we simply used the `TF-IDF Vectorizer`.
+After doing this base work to have a better understanding of our data, we chose to use `Neural Networks` as our extra technique for classification and with it we also applied various techniques of text analysis to try to improve our results.

 ### Logistic Regression
 For all the cases mentioned above, we begin our coding by downloading the necessary packages and language sets to use desired classification method and the necessary text analysis.
 Using the exemple of our `Logistic Regression Classifier`, the packages downloaded to read our data and create our model were: